 Other foods known to detoxify radiation include: bee pollen, beets, broccoli, brown rice, garlic, ginger, leafy greens, olive oil, onions, pumpkin, sea weed, and wheat grass.

 A way to reduce radiation exposure is to detect if it’s already in the air.
 While you may be contaminated by the time you found out about it, detecting radiation early and immediately taking action increases the chance of survival.
 For as low as $20, you can purchase some radiation detection kits or devices online.

 Don’t forget to bring a gas mask to prevent inhalation of dust particles.
-If you happened to be outside while the nuclear attack or accident happened, check the map and get as far as you can.
-If you can’t do so, seek for shelter.
+If you happen to be outdoors while the nuclear attack or accident happened, check the map and get as far as you can from the disaster.
+If you can’t do this, seek a nearby shelter.

 While most experts would advise three days of food ration, it’s best to keep a year’s supply of food and water.
-Also consider growing your own food source inside the shelter.
+You should also consider growing your own food source inside the shelter.

 Take off all your clothes immediately including your underwear and discard them in secured plastic bags.
-This will reduce 90% of radiation contamination.
+This will reduce 90% of contamination.

 Shower with clean water and soap.
 Scrub hard to remove potential radiation from the surface of your skin.
 This step will remove the remaining 10%.